A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Definition of Two-Dimensional SBP Operators

 We define the face restriction operators as

 where the $\mm{I}$ is the $(N+1) \times (N+1)$ identity matrix.
 More generally the restriction to a single grid line in the $\xi_1$ and $\xi_2$ directions, respectively, are

-In order to construct $\MM{A}_{ii}^{(C)}$, no summation over $i$, we must construct individual one-dimensional second derivative matrices for each grid line with varying coefficients $C$ and place them in the correct block; expanding a single second derivative matrix with the tensor product and the identity matrix only works in the constant coefficient case.
-To do this it is useful to define $\VV{C}$ as the projection of $C$ onto the grid, and denote the coefficients along the individual grid lines as
+In order to construct $\MM{A}_{ii}^{(C)}$, no summation over $i$, we construct individual one-dimensional second derivative matrices for each grid line with varying coefficients $C$ and place them in the correct block; expanding a single second derivative matrix with the tensor product and the identity matrix only works in the constant coefficient case.
+To do this it is useful to define $\VV{C}$ as the projection of $C$ onto the grid with the coefficients along the individual grid lines being